Brinda-Arun/SMS-spam-filtering-based-on-character-n-gram-models/README.md

 The training and test data are transformed into character n-gram count representations using transform.
 Training a Multinomial Naive Bayes classifier:

-7. An instance of the MultinomialNB classifier is created.
+7.An instance of the MultinomialNB classifier is created.
 The classifier is trained on the character n-gram count representations of the training data using fit.
 Predicting labels and evaluating performance: